Grinshpon/fiz/DESIGN.md

     };;

     def bar x y := match x {
-      5  -> "five"; //x matches with 5
+      5  -> "five"; --x matches with 5
-      @y -> "eq"; //experimental: x matches with the value of the existing variable y y  -> "x is" ++ (show y); //x is bound to a new variable y, which overshadows the argument };;
+      @y -> "eq"; --experimental: x matches with the value of the existing variable y y  -> "x is" ++ (show y); --x is bound to a new variable y, which overshadows the argument };;

 `let ... in ...` is another builtin that lets you define local immutable variables to use.